PixelCNC v1.69b - User Guide

 Trochoidal Angle Step

-: The trochoidal milling operations generate circular cut arcs that are a series of linear moves.
+: The trochoidal milling operations generate circular cut arcs that are a series of small linear cut feeds.
 This setting controls the angular increment for a cut arc's linear moves.
-The number of linear cuts along an arc is also modulated by the radius of the cut arc so that larger radius cuts will employ more cuts and vice-versa, though this is not a perfectly linearly scaling otherwise all cuts would be the same length (would would result in horrible cuts for small-radii arcs).
+The number of linear cuts along an arc is also modulated by the radius of the cut arc, allowing larger radius cuts to employ more individual linear cuts, and vice-versa.
+This is not a perfectly linearly scaling, otherwise all cuts would be the same length - which is not desirable when very small radii trochoidal cutpaths are generated.

-: This is the top speed of the machine that will be running the exported G-code, and is used for gauging runtime for an operation's toolpath.
+: This is the top speed of the machine that will be running exported G-code, and is used for gauging an operation's runtime.
 This is in units of the currently open project.

-: The acceleration rate of the machine that will be running the exported G-code.
-This is also used for estimating the runtime for an operation's toolpath.
-Also within the units of the currently open project.
+: The acceleration rate of the machine that will be running exported G-code.
+This is also used for estimating the runtime for an operation's toolpath and is also within the units of the currently open project.

 : DXF vector files, when imported, are converted to PixelCNC's internal cubic spline paths.
 As there is no direct one-to-one conversion for parametrically defined geometry to cubic splines, DXF entities must be approximated.
 This parameter controls the tolerated error when generating paths from imported geometry.
 A lower value will result in paths which more closely adhere to the source geometry by producing more path nodes to achieve a closer fitment.